chriswallace/ipfs-reverse-proxy/README.md

 - **Regular Content**: Uses standard `/ipfs/{cid}{path}` endpoint for maximum compatibility with directories, files, and nested paths
 - **Image Optimization**: Uses Pinata's `/files/{cid}` endpoint (as per [Pinata's documentation](https://docs.pinata.cloud/gateways/image-optimizations)) with `img-` prefixed parameters for advanced image processing
 - **Fallback System**: Automatically tries multiple public IPFS gateways when content is restricted on dedicated gateways

+## ⚠️ Current Status

+**IMPORTANT**: If you're seeing a "Vercel Security Checkpoint" page instead of your content, this means Vercel has flagged your domain at the platform level.
+This is **not** a code issue - it happens before our serverless functions even run.

+### **Troubleshooting Vercel Security Checkpoint**

+If you encounter the security checkpoint:

+1. **Contact Vercel Support**: Submit a support ticket explaining that you're running a legitimate IPFS proxy service
+2. **Try Alternative Domain**: Deploy to a different subdomain (e.g., `gateway.yourdomain.com`, `files.yourdomain.com`)
+3. **Wait**: Sometimes the checkpoint resolves automatically after 24-48 hours
+4. **Verify Configuration**: Ensure your domain is properly configured in Vercel dashboard

+### **Why This Happens**

+- IPFS proxies can trigger automated security systems
+- High traffic volume or unusual request patterns
+- Domain flagged by Vercel's security algorithms

+The proxy code itself is working correctly - the issue is at the Vercel platform level.